rfchungl/Projects-Portfolio/GoogleAnalytics/ReadMe.md

 ## PROCEDURE ##

 I could have done it two ways:
-  1- Merge all the CSV files into Excel file and upload it to BigQuery 2- Upload weekly CSV file into BigQuery
+  1- Merge all the CSV files into Excel file and upload it to BigQuery <br>
+  2- Upload weekly CSV file into BigQuery <br>

 To show the full functionality of how I maintained a database, I am going to showcase method #2.